 Before you prepare your fish, be sure that it's fresh and safe to eat.
 Make sure any smell is fresh and mild, not too fishy.
 If you bought a whole fish, the eyes should be clear and shiny, and fillets should display no discoloration, according to the Food and Drug Administration (FDA).
 All seafood should be either refrigerated or frozen soon after purchase and, if fresh, should be used within two days of purchase.

-Just as a real meat-eater appreciates some cuts of beef with nothing more than salt and pepper, a true fish-lover prefers to savor some fish for the taste alone.
+Just as a meat-eater appreciates quality cuts of beef with nothing more than salt and pepper, a true fish-lover prefers to savor some seafood for the taste alone.
 Try preparing whiting as simply as possible, so as not to overwhelm the subtle flavor of the fish.
 One low-fat method is to poach whiting fillets in dry white wine and serve them with lemon.

 Mercury and Environmental Concerns

 Whiting fish is low in mercury and is safe to consume two to three times per week, according to the FDA.
 However, if you're catching the fish yourself, check for any fish advisories in the area.
 If you find that there are no local warnings, eat only one serving of the fish you caught and no other fish that week.